Aliases for WNK1 Gene

 This gene encodes a member of the WNK subfamily of serine/threonine protein kinases.
 The encoded protein may be a key regulator of blood pressure by controlling the transport of sodium and chloride ions.
 Mutations in this gene have been associated with pseudohypoaldosteronism type II and hereditary sensory neuropathy type II.
 Alternatively spliced transcript variants encoding different isoforms have been described but the full-length nature of all of them has yet to be determined.[provided by RefSeq, May 2010]

 GeneCards Summary for WNK1 Gene

 WNK1 (WNK Lysine Deficient Protein Kinase 1) is a Protein Coding gene.
 Diseases associated with WNK1 include Neuropathy, Hereditary Sensory And Autonomic, Type Ii and Pseudohypoaldosteronism, Type Iic.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Diuretics Pathway, Pharmacodynamics.
+Among its related pathways are Akt Signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WNK2.

 UniProtKB/Swiss-Prot for WNK1 Gene